-Greenwashing 101: Understand, Recognize, and Avoid It
+Greenwashing 101: How to Recognize and Avoid It (Examples)

 You most likely have heard of the term greenwashing before, and you’ve probably seen it in action as well.
 Whether it’s a clothing tag that says “made with 100% recyclable material”, or an oil and gas company advertising sustainable operations, greenwashing is important to understand, recognize, and avoid.